jhbeech/simplex/README.md

 ## Linear Programming
-Basic linear programming module written as an exercise in understanding the linear programming concepts:
+Basic linear programming module written as an exercise in understanding:
 - primal simplex
 - dual simplex
 - branch and bound